Subject Combinations – The Most Crucial Choices In Secondary Education

 For many years, countless parents who have approached our agency for Secondary Science Tuition wonder why their children are struggling with preparation for O & N Level Science Subjects.
 It is an undeniable fact that the National O & N Level Exams are an “entrance examination” for a Singaporean Student’s future, but what most of them do not realize is the importance of choosing the right Science combination in Secondary 3.
 In Secondary 2, every student is briefed about subject combinations at the end of Secondary 2 based on their Examination results.
 For Science, students have to make a decision of whether to take Biology/Physics/Chemistry and which combination in Combined or Pure Sciences.
 This is an extremely crucial choice as students will have to stick with the subjects chosen all the way till their National Exams.

 Many students are perplexed about choosing the correct subject combinations as they have not had enough exposure to any of the sciences, and also do not know the true weightage of the decision.
 Hence, most students seek assistance from their school teachers, or Secondary Science Tutors when it comes to making this choice.
-Here are a few pieces of advice shared by our Secondary Science Tutors for students to make a better decision on their subject combinations.
+Here are a few pieces of advice shared by our tutors teaching Science Tuition for students to make a better decision on their subject combinations.

 Subject Combination – How It Affects Your Future